Teacher Education Programs

 Stephen Broskoske, Associate Professor of Education, BS College Misericordia; MS Wilkes University; EdD Lehigh University

-Joan L. Krause, Associate Professor Emeritus of Education, BS College Misericordia; MS Marywood University; MS University of Scranton
+Joan L. Krause, Associate Professor Emerita of Education, BS College Misericordia; MS Marywood University; MS University of Scranton

 Jodi P. Loughlin, Assistant Professor of Education, BA Moravian College; MEd Bloomsburg University; DEd The Pennsylvania State University

-Patricia Marie McCann, RSM, Associate Professor of Education, BS College Misericordia; MS University of Scranton; EdD Lehigh University
+Patricia Marie McCann, RSM, Professor Emerita of Education, BS College Misericordia; MS University of Scranton; EdD Lehigh University

 Susan R. Tomascik, Associate Professor of Education, BA Wilkes College; MS College Misericordia; PhD Marywood University